rodolphe37/nfc-updates-front/README.md

 ## Tech Stack

+ **You must have at minimun these versions for greats performances and good compatibility**

 | Tech used | LINKS |
 | ------ | ------ |
 | React V-16.12.0 | [https://github.com/facebook/react] |